a-agmon/rs-graph-llm/README.md

         // Store result for next task
         context.set("greeting", greeting.clone()).await;

-        // Control flow: Continue to next task but give control back to workflow manager Ok(TaskResult::new(Some(greeting), NextAction::Continue))
+        // Control flow: Continue to next task
+        // but give control back to workflow manager, to return response to client Ok(TaskResult::new(Some(greeting), NextAction::Continue))
     }
 }